Darling Harbour Carousel: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Carousel is a popular attraction within a heavily used tourist precinct in Sydney.
 Its continued high level of patronage is evidence of the interest and enjoyment that it continues to provide for the citizens of, and visitors to, the city.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The Carousel has the ability to demonstrate the workings of a steam-driven carousel as they were operated at the turn of the century.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Darling Harbour Carousel is one of the very few traditional carousels surviving in the world which retains its original form and fittings, especially its steam propulsion unit, intact and in working order.

 The Darling Harbour Carousel is believed to be the oldest known operating carousel in Australia.

 The Darling Harbour Carousel has been operated by a single family for most of its life and as such, reflects the tradition of the carnival family that is a central aspect of the cultural environment that created such machines in the latter half of the nineteenth century.

 The Darling Harbour Carousel provides an opportunity in NSW to experience a traditional amusement park "joy ride" on a permanent, daily basis.
 This experience is rare in NSW today, following the redevelopment of Luna Park.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The Darling Harbour Carousel is a representative example of carousels manufactured in England in the 1890s.
 It is believed to be the oldest known operating carousel in Australia.

 The Darling Harbour Carousel is a fine representation of the bright, attractive and rich decoration in the popular arts idiom applied to carousels.
 It demonstrates both traditional English decorations alongside a range of local adaptations of the English style.

-The Darling Harbour Carousel demonstrates the principle characteristics of construction, materials, fittings and decoration associated with the peak period of carousel construction.
+The Darling Harbour Carousel demonstrates the principal characteristics of construction, materials, fittings and decoration associated with the peak period of carousel construction.